Andrew-R-Lawler/hello-go/README.md

 ### Linux

-to make your program executable globally on the command line for linux you need to build your file and move it to the user binaries directory
+to make the program executable globally on the command line for linux you need to build your file and move it to the user binaries directory

 ```
 cd hello-go/cmd/